Digiplexis, Annual Foxglove: Planting and Care

 Plant Digiplexis as a solitary specimen.

-• Add good-quality potting compost mixed with garden soil, a handful of compost, and sand, filling about half the container
+- Add good-quality potting compost mixed with garden soil, a handful of compost, and sand until the container is about half full

-Remove spent flower spikes as they fade to encourage further flowering.
-In autumn, in regions with harsh winters, lift the clumps and bring pots indoors to protect them from the cold.
+Remove faded flower spikes as they appear to encourage further flowering.
+In autumn, in regions with harsh winters, dig up the clumps and bring the pots indoors to protect them from the cold.

 In milder regions, apply mulch to shield the stump from frost.
-In spring, tidy the clump before new growth begins.
-In poor soil, enrich with compost in March and autumn.
+In spring, tidy up the clump before new growth begins.
+In poor soil, add compost in March and autumn.

-This plant is rarely affected by diseases but may occasionally suffer from mites and scale insects when kept indoors in heated rooms.
-In spring, snails and slugs devour young shoots—protect your young plants by following our tips to deter gastropods or make a slug trap.
+This plant is rarely affected by diseases but may be troubled by mites and scale insects when kept indoors in heated rooms.
+In spring, snails and slugs devour young shoots: protect your young plants by following our advice to deter gastropods or make a slug trap.

-Much like foxgloves, Digiplexis are reliable staples in country gardens and English cottage gardens.
-Their slender silhouette is perfect for creating contrasts with rounder-shaped plants or, conversely, with flat inflorescences like those of yarrows.
-They make excellent companions for roses, with which they create charming and romantic scenes, as well as for alliums.
+Much like foxgloves, Digiplexis are a reliable choice for country gardens and English cottage gardens.
+Their slender silhouette is perfect for creating contrasts with rounder plants or, conversely, with flat inflorescences like those of yarrows.
+They make excellent companions for roses, with which they compose charming and romantic scenes, as well as for alliums.

-A delightfully romantic trio featuring the climbing rose ‘Veilchenblau’, Digiplexis ‘Illumination Flame’, and Allium millenium.
+Romantic to the core, this trio of the climbing rose ‘Veilchenblau’, Digiplexis ‘Illumination Flame’, and Allium millenium.

-With their tall flower spikes, they add rhythm and volume to flower beds.
+With their tall spikes of flowers, they add rhythm and volume to a flower bed.
 Surround them with other summer-flowering perennials.
-Pair them with the blooms of sneezeweeds, Oriental poppies, foxgloves, coneflowers, and other bold-toned flower spikes like those of lupins (‘Le Chandelier jaune’, Lupin ‘Terracotta’), delphiniums, speedwells, and Eremurus, creating striking vertical accents in warm hues.
-You can also pair them with cornflowers and baptisia (‘Cherries Jubilee’).
-The flowering of asters will accompany them right into winter.
+Pair them with the blooms of sneezeweeds, Oriental poppies, foxgloves, coneflowers, and other bold-toned flower spikes like those of lupins (‘Le Chandelier jaune’, Lupin ‘Terracotta’), delphiniums, speedwells, and steppe lilies, creating striking vertical accents in warm colours.
+You can also pair them with cornflowers and baptisias (‘Cherries Jubilee’).
+The flowering of asters will accompany them right up to winter’s doorstep.

-A sunlit border: Digiplexis Illumination ‘Chelsea Gold’, Helenium ‘Morheim Beauty’, Achillea ‘Terracotta’, and lupins
+A sunny flower bed: Digiplexis Illumination ‘Chelsea Gold’, Helenium ‘Morheim Beauty’, Achillea ‘Terracotta’, and lupins

-In a naturalistic setting, balance their bold accents with airy clumps of ornamental grasses, mingling them with Stipa gigantea, Stipa pennata, or Miscanthus.
+In a naturalistic scene, counterbalance their bold accents with airy clumps of ornamental grasses, mingling them with Stipa gigantea, Stipa pennata, or miscanthus.

-Complete the display with lower-growing plants like heucheras and campanulas.
+Complete the ensemble with lower-growing plants like heucheras and campanulas.

 Digiplexis Illumination ‘Raspberry’, Miscanthus sinensis ‘Adagio’, Campanula ‘Ringsabell Mulberry Rose’, and Stipa pennata